 - Raspberry Pi takes time to boot an operating system off an SD card, whereas Teensy is instant-on with all code in flash memory, .
-The Pi also requires an explicit shutoff procedure (usually (https://adafru.it/AJr)). - The Raspberry Pi is not as suitable for wearable applications...it's larger, uses more power, and the SD card makes it less rugged.
+The Pi also requires an explicit shutoff procedure (usually ()). - The Raspberry Pi is not as suitable for wearable applications...it's larger, uses more power, and the SD card makes it less rugged.

 This is a somewhat technical and not-inexpensive project.
-Please read through everything first before commiting.
-If it seems daunting, the original Teensy Eyes (https://adafru.it/j6D) are more "Arduino-like" to build and customize, or other guides like Animating Multiple LED Backpacks (https://adafru.it/iwB) provide a more approachable introduction to code and electronics with less of an investment.
+Please read through everything first before committing.
+If it seems daunting, the original Teensy Eyes () are more "Arduino-like" to build and customize, or other guides like Animating Multiple LED Backpacks () provide a more approachable introduction to code and electronics with less of an investment.

-A Raspberry Pi 3 or Pi 2 is highly recommended.
-The code will run on a Pi Zero or other single-core Raspberry Pi boards, but performance lags greatly.
+A Raspberry Pi 2 or greater is highly recommended.
+The code will run on a Pi Zero or other single-core Raspberry Pi boards, but performance lags quite a bit.
+Pi 4 works now, which was previously incompatible.